“The only way to learn mathematics is to do mathematics.”

 We have an amazing range of resources to support the children’s work too!

-Reception, Year 1, Year 2 and Year 3 follow Mathematics Mastery (click on the separate page link for more information and Programs of Study).
+Reception to Year 5 follow Mathematics Mastery (click on the separate page link for more information and Programs of Study).

 Each lesson is structured using the National Curriculum, which has 6 strands: